kyliecharlotte/Encryption_Algorithms/README.md

     k: Running Key
     v: Vigenere

-ex:./cipher -m s -i test1/subs/substitution.txt -o output.txt
+### ex:./cipher -m s -i test1/subs/substitution.txt -o output.txt

-The input file can be one found in test{1,2,3}, or another one added to the folder.
+The input file can be one found in folders test{1,2,3} or an added file.
 The output file can exist or be the name of a file you wish to create with the results.